RSPRIMES1234/SemanticNewsSearch-AI-Powered-Article-Discovery/README.md

 How It Works

-1.Loads and preprocesses the 'multi_news' dataset
+1. Loads and preprocesses the 'multi_news' dataset
-2.Encodes article summaries using a pre-trained sentence transformer
+2. Encodes article summaries using a pre-trained sentence transformer
-3.Converts user queries into embeddings
+3. Converts user queries into embeddings
-4.Calculates cosine similarity between query and article embeddings
+4. Calculates cosine similarity between query and article embeddings
-5.Returns the most relevant articles based on similarity scores
+5. Returns the most relevant articles based on similarity scores